 OPEN was founded in July 2010 by a group of local artists and residents with the support of local organisations such as Pathways and A2Dominion and community groups, West Ealing Neighbours and Ealing Arts + Leisure.
 The project has had access to numerous high street spaces from which operate its artistic programming.

-In January 2013 the constituted community group became a limited company, OPEN Ealing Limited, and started the process of becoming a Charitable Incorporated Organisation in 2019:
+In January 2013 the constituted community group became a limited company, OPEN Ealing Limited and operates as a social enterprise.

 OPEN launches it’s first arts centre.
 Occupying a five storey office block on the Uxbridge Road.
 OPEN establishes itself as a creative platform and partner for many organisations and groups in the borough.